Camp Lejeune Litigation

 Why Sbaiti & Company

-Sbaiti & Company, a boutique law firm headquartered in Dallas, focuses on significant mass tort litigation and appeals, including cases involving product liability claims like Suboxone.
+Sbaiti & Company, a boutique law firm with offices in Texas and New Jersey, focuses on significant mass tort litigation and appeals.
 Our team comprises seasoned lawyers who have previously practiced at larger firms but now prefer the agility and personalized service that a boutique environment offers.
-While based in Dallas, our reach extends nationally and internationally, allowing us to serve clients effectively wherever they may be.
+Based in Dallas, our reach extends nationally and internationally, allowing us to serve clients effectively wherever they may be.

 Mazin bw1